dffortin/prorb_auth_dff/README.md

 4. Show the details of a specific posts
 5. If not logged in, user can only see posts but not edit them
 # prorb_auth_dff

+15-Mar-2024
+Added scope post_owner and modified PostsController [edit, update and destroy] actions to use scope.
+Added flash message to each as well.